Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/pdf/net/programming-with-document/createmultilayerpdfsecondapproach/_index.md

 ---
-title: Create Multilayer PDF Second Approach linktitle:Create Multilayer PDF Second Approach
+title: Create Multilayer PDF Second Approach
+linktitle: Create Multilayer PDF Second Approach
 second_title: Aspose.PDF for .NET API Reference
 description: Learn how to create a multilayer PDF using Aspose.PDF for .NET.
 Step-by-step guide with source code for creating dynamic PDFs with text and images.
 type: docs